Gary Butler (tight end)

-Gary Butler is a former tight end who played in the National Football League.

-Having played his college football with Rice University, Butler was drafted in the second round by the Kansas City Chiefs.
+Gary Butler (born January 11, 1951) is an American former professional football player who was a tight end in the National Football League (NFL).
+After playing college football for the Rice Owls, Butler was selected in the second round by the Kansas City Chiefs.
 He played two seasons in Kansas City before joining the Chicago Bears for 1975.
 After a year off of football he played for the Tampa Bay Buccaneers.